Alex Smith: 2016 season

-In Week 1, Smith led a fourth quarter comeback over the San Diego Chargers to win the game 33–27 in overtime after facing a 24–3 third quarter deficit.
+During the season opener, Smith led a fourth quarter comeback over the San Diego Chargers to win the game 33–27 in overtime after facing a 24–3 third quarter deficit.
 Smith won the game in overtime with a two-yard rushing touchdown.
-This became the largest comeback victory in Chiefs history as the Chiefs started the 2016 season on a positive note.
+This became the largest comeback victory in franchise history as the Chiefs started the season on a positive note.
 In 2016, Smith posted a career-high passing yards with 3,502 and a career-high 328 completions despite missing one game.
 He also ran for a career-high five touchdowns, with three of them coming in the last three games.
 Smith helped lead the Chiefs to the postseason, where they lost to the Pittsburgh Steelers in the Divisional Round.
 He was ranked 81st by his fellow players, for the second consecutive year, on the NFL Top 100 Players of 2017.

 2017 season

 During the season opener, Smith finished with 368 passing yards and four touchdowns as the Chiefs pulled off a 42–27 road victory over the defending Super Bowl champion New England Patriots.
 Smith's 368 passing yards and four passing touchdowns were both the second most in a game in his career.
 Smith's performance in Week 1 led all eligible passers in yards and earned him AFC Offensive Player of the Week, marking the first time that he won the award.
 During Week 13 against the New York Jets, Smith finished with 366 passing yards and four touchdowns.
 After the first 2 minutes and 46 seconds had passed in the first quarter, Smith quickly threw two touchdown passes to Travis Kelce.
 However, the performance was overshadowed as defensive penalties and errors proved to be costly as the Chiefs lost on the road by a score of 38–31.
 With his performance against the Jets, Smith became the first player in the modern era to have both a 70-yard pass and a 70-yard run in the same game.

 With a playoff spot already secured, Smith was given a rest in Week 17, and Chiefs' 2017 first round pick Patrick Mahomes made his NFL debut against the Denver Broncos.
 Smith finished the 2017 regular season with 4,042 passing yards and 26 touchdowns, both career highs.
 He was named an alternate for the Pro Bowl, eventually replacing the injured Philip Rivers.
 Overall, Smith finished with 4,042 passing yards (eighth in the NFL), 26 touchdowns, five interceptions, and a league-leading 104.7 passer rating.
 During the Wild Card Round against the Tennessee Titans, Smith had 264 passing yards and two touchdowns in the narrow 22–21 loss.
-He was also credited as being instrumental in the development of Mahomes who would go on to be named NFL MVP in his first year as a starter and win multiple Super Bowls with the Chiefs.
+He was also credited as being instrumental in the development of Mahomes, who would go on to be named NFL MVP in his first year as a starter and win multiple Super Bowls with the Chiefs.
 Smith played a part in starting one of the longest eventual division-winning streaks in NFL history as he rounded off his Chiefs career with two consecutive AFC West titles.